lablnet/lablnet.com/src/content/companies/upwork.md

 type: company
 ---

-As a Top Rated freelancer on Upwork for the past two years, I have successfully completed over 110 projects and have received a 5-star rating on 90% of them.
+I have started to work on Upwork on 07 dec, 2021, I have successfully completed over 111 projects and have received a 5-star rating on 90% of them.
 While I am unable to list all of my projects, I am proud to highlight a few of my most notable achievements.